On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Structural Analysis and Gadgets for the Undirected Case

-\begin{corollary}[$\star$] Let~$\G$ be a happy undirected temporal graph where the \foot has girth at least~$5$.
+\begin{corollary} Let~$\G$ be a happy undirected temporal graph where the \foot has girth at least~$5$.
 Then, each nontrivial closed tcc of~$\G$ has size at least~$17$. \end{corollary}

 With~\Cref{tccimplication}, we can show that the temporal graph depicted in~\Cref{fig gadget} contains no nontrivial tcc, even though it contains two (edge-disjoint) temporal Hamiltonian~$(1,20)$-paths.
-In the following, for integers~$i$ and~$j$ with~$i\leq j$, we denote with~$[i,j]$ the set of all integers~$k$ with~$i\leq k \leq j$.
+For integers~$i$ and~$j$ with~$i\leq j$, we denote with~$[i,j]$ the set of all integers~$k$ with~$i\leq k \leq j$.

-\begin{definition}[Connector path] Let~$\mP$ be an undirected happy temporal graph with vertex set~$[1,20]$ where the edges set is partitioned into the two edge-disjoint Hamiltonian~$(1,20)$-paths \begin{itemize} \item the temporal path~$(1,2,\dots,20)$ (which we call the~\emph{red path}) and \item the temporal path~$(1,5,9,13,2,7,11,19,14,6,17,10,3,15,8,18,4,12,16,20)$ (which we call the~\emph{blue path}). \end{itemize} Then, $\mP$ is called a~\emph{connector path}, if the labels of the edges of the red (blue, respectively) path are consecutively increasing and all labels assigned to edges of the blue path are strictly larger than all labels assigned to edges of the red path. \end{definition}
+\begin{definition}[Connector path] Let~$\mP$ be the undirected happy temporal graph with vertex set~$[1,20]$ where the edges set is partitioned into the two edge-disjoint Hamiltonian~$(1,20)$-paths \begin{itemize} \item the path~$(1,2,\dots,20)$ (which we call the~\emph{red path}) and \item the path~$(1,5,9,13,2,7,11,19,14,6,17,10,3,15,8,18,4,12,16,20)$ (which we call the~\emph{blue path}). \end{itemize} Then, $\mP$ is called a~\emph{connector path}, if the labels of the edges of the red (blue, respectively) path are consecutively increasing and all labels assigned to edges of the blue path are strictly larger than all labels assigned to edges of the red path. \end{definition}

 Note that a connector path contains no cycle of length 3 or 4.

 \begin{lemma} A connector path contains no nontrivial closed tcc. \end{lemma} { \begin{proof} Let~$\G$ be a connector path (see~\Cref{fig gadget} for an illustration).
 Assume towards a contradiction that there is some vertex set~$S\subseteq [1,20]$ of size at least~$3$, such that~$\G[S]$ is temporally connected.